mui/material-ui/docs/src/pages/styles/basics/basics.md

 ## Getting started

-We provide 3 different APIs to generate and apply styles, however they all share the same underlying logic.
+There are 3 possible APIs you can use to generate and apply styles, however they all share the same underlying logic.

 ### Hook API